yeoman/yeoman/docs/cli/commands/install.md

-## install
+## <a href="#install" name="install">install</a>

 Usage: `yeoman install <packageName>`, `yeoman install <package1> <package2>`

-Installs a package <name> and any packages that this depends on using Twitter Bower.
+Installs a package and any packages that this depends on using Twitter Bower.
 A package is a folder containing a resource described by a package.json file or a gzipped tarball containing this information.

-Running yeoman install <name> will install the dependencies in your projects browser_modules folder.
+Running yeoman install packageName will install the dependencies in your projects browser_modules folder.

 Example: